John McCoy, Columbia Association watershed manager

 A watershed is defined as the area that drains to any specific body of water.
 Columbia is in the Little Patuxent River Watershed, the Middle Patuxent River Watershed and the Dorsey Run Watershed.
 Smaller watersheds within each of these drain to the streams that feed the rivers.

-What we do on the ground has an affect on water quality.
+What we do on the ground has an effect on water quality.
 As water hits the ground it picks up and carries everything from sediment to the chemicals we put on our lawns and other forms of pollution.
 That affects our waterways, from the streams and the Little and Middle Patuxent rivers to the lakes and ponds around our community and all the way to the Chesapeake Bay.
 What goes into our water affects plants, wildlife and water quality, which in turn has consequences on our lifestyle.

 What is Columbia Association doing?